hrithikthakur/snapfix/landing/FIREBASE_SETUP.md

 # Firebase Deployment Setup

 ## Issue
-The Firebase project `snapfix-app-2025` doesn't exist or you don't have access to it.
+The Firebase project `snapfix` doesn't exist or you don't have access to it.

 ## Solution Options